 Foresight with Content Marketing

-When weighing a content marketing campaigns involvement with sensitive material you must ask yourself if the end result will be getting labeled as someone who insert themselves into someone else’s pain and tragedy for personal/ business recognition/ gain and self-aggrandizement.
+When weighing the involvement of sensitive material in a content marketing campaign you must ask yourself if the end result will be getting labeled as someone who insert themselves into someone else’s pain and tragedy for personal/ business recognition/ gain and self-aggrandizement.
 Without carefully weighing involvement in a situation like this, you may find that there is such a thing as bad publicity.
 Moreover, you may find that you’ve broken trust with your brand evangelists and enthusiasts.
 In the end losing the trust of those who sing your praises can be more detrimental than some random Google penalty.

 Content Permissions and Legal Questions

 There was a fair amount of image co-opting in this particular situation to use on clothing to sell with a percentage of proceeds supposedly going to the family.
 The images were pulled from the mother’s Instagram account by a variety of companies and crafters.
 No, really.
 That actually happened.
 Who knows if there was an explicit agreement between the family and these companies.
 The grey area of Internet image use and legalities behind it came into focus.
 Companies were driving traffic from their Instagram profiles to their sites raising brand awareness and in many cases converting sales with an image they likely didn’t originate or create.
 The consensus around the web seemed to be that it was wrong, but what was anyone going to do about it.

 As content marketers we have to be cautious with sensitive material.
 The intersection of social media and content can be a tricky one.
 Condemnation is more than earned by those that find or seek out situations for grief bandwagoning.
 The backlash for using a tragic situation for one’s own financial gain is well earned and deserved.